lpcp-contest/lpcp-contest-2021/README.md

 Via EasyChair at the following URL: https://easychair.org/conferences/?conf=iclp2021

-For each problem you solved, submit a ZIP archive with all files needed to run your solution (use .zip.txt as extension, otherwise EasyChair will complain).
+For each problem you solved, submit a ZIP archive with all files needed to run your solution.
 The title must obey the following format:

 ```